ACM-W: Chapters

 ACM-W has nearly 200 active professional, virtual and student chapters globally.
 The professional chapters serve to enhance communications networks thereby providing resources and support for women in the workforce.
 The student chapters serve to increase recruitment and retention of women in computing fields at the university level and offer student activities and projects that aim to improve the working and learning environments for women in computing.

 Awards

 Starting in 2006, ACM-W has offered an annual Athena Lecturer Award to honor outstanding women researchers who have made fundamental contributions to computer science:

+It is now the ACM Athena Lecturers Award.